mishagordeev/dndspells/README.md

 # dndspells

-A new D&amp;D spells application.
+A new D&D spells application.

 ## Getting Started